h5b/-linux_opengl_benchmarks/README.md

 In addition, some source files have been thankfully retrieved from [Jérôme Reybert's power testsuite](https://github.com/jreybert/power).

 # Dependencies
+Ensure that the following requirements are install on your build host:
-Ensure that OpenGL Utility Toolkit (GLUT) is installed on your build host, e.g. freeglut
+* OpenGL Utility Toolkit (GLUT), e.g. freeglut
+* Netwide Assembler (NASM)

+On Fedora you need to run:
 ```
-sudo dnf install freeglut-devel
+sudo dnf install freeglut-devel nasm
 ```

 ## Build